Three Carnegie libraries had their cornerstones laid in one day, but those were only a fraction of the tycoon-funded libraries in New England.

-John Logan won approval for not one but three libraries.
-Carnegie donated $75,000 for the buildings and laid all three cornerstones himself in three hours on March 26, 1913.
+Andrew Carnegie donated $75,000 for the three building, all in Worcester, Mass.
+He then laid all three cornerstones in three hours on March 26, 1913.

 At all three branch libraries Mr. Carnegie made brief extemporaneous remarks, at all of them expressing keen pleasure because the city accepted his offer to build the libraries.
 He said that he is the city’s debtor, not the city his.
 He said the donors of the sites in the three locations and the city council in providing for the maintenance for these libraries, are the ones entitled to the greatest praise.